-- To agree study outcome case definitions and risk windows (pre- and post-exposure).
+- To agree study outcome case definitions and risk windows (pre- and postexposure).
 Case definitions will be based on published versions (see Section 3.6.4) but will be relevant to primary care electronic records. - To agree a strategy to identify outcomes including the Read code lists for the initial search. - To review cases against the outcome definitions and to identify new episodes and assign a date of onset.
-Cases will be reviewed against both the primary and secondary definition and classified as a primary outcome only or both a primary and secondary outcome. - The Adjudication Committee will also be required to agree the interim and final study results and interpretation.
+Cases will be reviewed against both the primary and secondary definition and classified as a primary outcome only or both a primary and secondary outcome. - To review the results of the validation exercise and to agree on the decision as to whether the algorithm will be run across all study years (see Section 9.8.1). - The Adjudication Committee will also be required to agree the interim and final study results and interpretation.